zaratanDotWorld/choreWheel/docs/tools/chores.rst

         - Run the washing machine if full

 :guilabel:`Set priorities`
-  The **total amount** of points per month is fixed, at 100 points per resident.
+  The **total amount** of points distributed per month is fixed, at 100 points per resident.
   Those points are distributed continuously over the course of the month.
 In a 10-person house and a 30-day month, that works out to about **33 points per day** in total.
   That number can't be changed, as it ensures that chores are done over the entire course of the month.
   (Imagine everyone getting to 100 points during the first week -- the house would be a mess for the rest of the month!).